onzfonz/comp227/src/content/1/en/part1d.md

 The application still appears to work, but **don't implement components like this!** Never define components inside of other components.
 The method provides no benefits and leads to many unpleasant problems.
 The biggest problems are because React treats a component defined inside of another component as a new component in every render.
-This makes it impossible for React to optimize the component.
+**This makes it impossible for React to optimize the component.**

-Let's instead move the `Display` component function to its correct place, which is outside of the `App` component function:
+Let's instead move the `Display` component function to its correct place, which is *outside of the `App` component function*:

 ```js
 const Display = props => <div>{props.value}</div>